 Legend holds that medieval Europe blindly embraced Aristotle's ideas despite the challenges they posed to Christian doctrine, but the reality was more complicated.
 A series of papal bans in the 13th century forbade the teaching of Aristotle's ideas, though some of the bans acknowledged the utility of his work and allowed it to be studied after "errors" were removed.
 The Condemnation of 1277, for instance, took issue with his assertion that some phenomena were, by nature, impossible.
 God, medieval theologians insisted, could do whatever He wanted.
 Bans were often only regionally enforced; at one point, the University of Toulouse attracted students by advertising that they could learn about the Aristotelian ideas currently banned in Paris.
 Discussion of Aristotle's work eventually became mandatory in many university lectures.

-Included in Aristotle's legacy were the mistaken beliefs of spontaneous generation, an inorganic origin of fossils, and an eternal and unchanging earth.
+Aristotle's writings did not comprise an unalloyed blessing to succeeding generations.
+One of his better known bits of writing was an oyster recipe — not to prepare them for eating but to actually make them.
+Aristotle believed that oysters spontaneously generated, perhaps because so many of his contemporaries did.
+He believed that animal lungs served the purpose of regulating the fire produced by the heart.
+He probably thought that fossils were inorganic.
+And he believed in an eternal and unchanging earth.
 (Although the age of the earth is immeasurable by human standards, it still had a beginning, and the Judeo-Christian doctrine of creation actually spurred scholars to examine the planet's past something they might not have done had Aristotle's views prevailed.)

 Judged by modern standards, not much of Aristotle's work would be considered rigorous science.
 Compared to those who preceded him, however, he was remarkable, and there is probably no scientist alive today whose work could, in its entirety, survive unscathed for 24 centuries.
 Some 2,000 Latin manuscripts of Aristotle's writings survive today.
 Shortly before he died, Charles Darwin received a copy of Aristotle's book on animal life, and thanked the friend who sent it to him with, "Linnaeus and Cuvier have been my two gods, though in very different ways, but they were mere school-boys to old Aristotle."